Upsilon-like concordance invariants from sl(n) knot cohomology: Introduction

 \subsection{Discussion}

-The slew of concordance invariants arising from quantum $\sl_n$ knot cohomology seems largely independent of those arising from Floer homology or gauge theory.
-For example, $\upsln$ does not see any information beyond the slice genus for torus knots, while $\Upsilon$ does, but on the other hand $\upsln$ is found to be interesting for quasi-alternating knots while $\Upsilon$ must be `standard'.
+The slew of concordance invariants arising from quantum $\SL_n$ knot cohomology seems largely independent of those arising from Floer homology or gauge theory.
+For example, $\upsln_n$ does not see any information beyond the slice genus for torus knots, while $\Upsilon$ does, but on the other hand $\upsln_n$ is found to be interesting for quasi-alternating knots while $\Upsilon$ must be `standard'.

-Whether this independence can be pushed so far that one can find a knot $K$ for which $\upsln_n(K)$ is non-zero for some $n$ and all other known sliceness obstructions vanish, is perhaps less interesting than finding some new topological applications of $\upsln$ and related quantum invariants.
-It is not obvious, for example, that $\upsln$ is insensitive to torsion elements of the concordance group (this is also non-obvious for the unreduced concordance invariants given in \cite{lewarklobb}).
+Whether this independence can be pushed so far that one can find a knot $K$ for which $\upsln_n(K)$ is non-zero for some $n$ and all other known sliceness obstructions vanish, is perhaps less interesting than finding some new topological applications of $\upsln_n$ and related quantum invariants.
+It is not obvious, for example, that $\upsln_n$ is insensitive to torsion elements of the concordance group (this is also non-obvious for the unreduced concordance invariants given in \cite{lewarklobb}).

-The known exception to the orthogonality of quantum and Floer is Rasmussen's invariant $s$, defined using a perturbation of Khovanov cohomology.
+The known exception to the orthogonality of quantum and Floer is Rasmussen's invariant~$s$, defined using Lee's perturbation of Khovanov cohomology.
 Kronheimer-Mrowka \cite{km8} showed that $s$ is equal to a concordance homomorphism arising from $SU(2)$ instanton knot Floer homology.
-One should then ask whether there is more concordance information than Rasmussen's invariant contained in Khovanov cohomology over the rationals.
+One should then ask whether there is more concordance information than Rasmussen's invariant contained in Khovanov cohomology over the complex numbers (note that the Rasmussen invariant can be defined over any coefficient field using the Bar-Natan potential \cite{bncob}, and its value in general depends on the coefficient field \cite{LipSarKhov}).
 Knot Floer homology, which is intimately connected with Khovanov cohomology, seems to admit many refined invariants, could the same be true of Khovanov cohomology?

-On the other hand, $\sl_n$ knot cohomologies when $n \geq 3$ already give orthogonal concordance information to that arising from Floer homology.
+On the other hand, $\SL_n$ knot cohomologies when $n \geq 3$ already give orthogonal concordance information to that arising from Floer homology.
 In the case $n=2$ the failure of Khovanov cohomology to do the same is, roughly speaking, due to the existence of an unoriented skein exact sequence also often present in Floer homology theories.
 But such skein exact sequences should not be present for instanton homologies with gauge group $SU(n)$ for $n \geq 3$.
 This suggests that higher index Floer homologies should see much more of the concordance group than is seen by those most often currently studied.